 - What students say

-Some recent graduates have careers in business, education, urban planning, community organizing and grant writing.
-(The previous mayor of Rock Island and former Illinois Congressman Lane Evans both are Augustana graduates.)
+Recent graduates have careers in business, education, urban planning, community organizing and grant writing.
+Augustana counts among its alumni former mayors, state legislators and an Illinois congressman.

 A sampling of graduates

 Anissa Pemberton '15 is a grants specialist for Quad City Arts.

 Tyrrell Jeffries '13 is in the Teach for America program and then plans to attend law school.

 Rachel Lenke '13 is in the master of public policy program at Loyola University-Chicago.